-CTAs or rather known as Call-to-Action buttons is a great element when it comes to digital marketing.
-Not only does it encourage clicks, but it gives businesses an opportunity to bump up their conversion rates.
+Call-to-Action or CTA buttons are a vital element in the world of digital marketing.
+Not only does it encourage clicks, but it also gives businesses an opportunity to bump up their conversion rates.

-As we know by now, the CTA or rather known as a Call-to-Action is a button that encourages and guides people to perform an action a brand desire.
+It encourages and guides people to perform an action based on a desire for the brand.
 However, does the design of a CTA button affect one’s action?

 Before we dive in on this topic, there’s one thing to keep in mind.
-Generally, this button consists of two design elements in general: the design and the copy.
-It’s obvious that the copy encourages people to know more, whereas the design guides the users where to click.
+A CTA button generally consists of two design elements: the design and the copy.
+The copy encourages people to know more, whereas the design guides the users where to click.

-Here’s an exemplary situation – say you’re a clothing brand and you’re running a 20% off and on Facebook.
-The copy of which says ‘20% off’ is the element that encourages people to want to know more.
-Meanwhile, the CTA button is the guide to where audiences can receive the 20% off!
+Here’s an example – say a clothing brand is running a sale ad on Facebook.
+The copy that says ‘20% off’ is the element that entices people to want to take advantage.
+Meanwhile, the CTA button is the guide to where audiences can receive the 20% off.

-Great!
 Ready to know more?
-Here are 6 practices you should consider when it comes to CTA buttons.
+Here are 6 CTA best practices to apply when designing a CTA button.

 Choose Highly Contrasting Colours

-When designing your CTA button, you should always make sure that it stands out on the banner you’re creating.
-Remember, this is your key element because you want people to be clicking through your ad so that there’s an opportunity for sales conversion!
+When designing a CTA button, make sure that it stands out on the banner being created.
+Remember, this is the key element because the more likely a user is to click the CTA button, the higher the potential for sales conversion.

-The best practice would be to use a contrasting colour for your CTA so that it stands out giving the audience a guide to know where to click!
-Even better if the colour you use isn’t utilised anywhere else in the design.
+The best practice would be to use a contrasting colour for the CTA so that it stands out and gives the audience a guide to know where to click.
+Even better if the colour used isn’t utilised anywhere else in the design.

 Use Appropriate Sizing